One trait I am always looking for in people I hire for different roles in my organization, is the ability to quickly and effectively change focus.

 The complex environment today in tech companies, their products and their audience, requires that skill.
 From certain levels in the organization, professionals cannot just be big-picture person or tactical work person, they have to be both, in their domain of expertise.

-The same is relevant for Product Management as well.
+The same is relevant for Product Management.
 The tech and market environment is becoming more and more complex and successful PMs need to constantly change their focus from addressing tactical issues to see the big picture.
 Zooming in and out multiple times a day without even realizing that is what they are doing.

 You would think that executives are excluded from this concept but to me it is actually becoming more and important the more you climb up in the roles ladder.
 Managers naturally need to see bigger pictures but they are constantly involved in tactical issues.
-Whether you are a CTO who now needs to get involved in a critical customer-effecting bug, a CRO who is pulled-in to a deal to get it over the finish-line or a COO who is diving into the details of daily operation of part of the organization in order to optimize it.
+Whether you are a CTO who now needs to get involved in a critical customer-effecting bug, a CRO who is pulled-in to a deal to get it over the finish-line, or a COO who is diving into the details of day-to-day operations in order to optimize them.

 What is the big challenge in this?
 Why this is a skill to develop?
-In my experience, both my own and observing others, It is all about timing and attention.
+In my experience, both my own and observing others, it is all about timing and attention.
 It is easy or may I even say the natural behavior, to stay in one side of the axis.
-It is easy to be sucked into the details of a problem by the team you are working with and try to solve it yourself.
-One the other hand, it is also natural to stay focused on the strategic aspects of things without rolling-up your sleeves and getting dirty.
-A savvy professional will pay attention to the situation, to him or herself and will know when they need to change focus in order to get things done.
+To be sucked into the details of a problem by the team you are working with and try to solve it yourself.
+Or on the other hand, it is also natural to stay focused on the strategic aspects of things without rolling-up your sleeves and getting dirty.
+A savvy professional will pay attention to the situation and will know when they need to change focus in order to get things done.